moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 *Looking at the global dynamics of H5Nx since 2021, we can see that the major introduction responsible for the majority of infections (the main branch) came from Europe.*

-*There were additionally multiple separate introductions from Asia during this time, however these have not seemed to have contributed to onward transmission within North America.*
+*There were additionally multiple separate introductions from Asia during this time, however these have seemingly not contributed to onward transmission within North America.*

-*This global phylogenetic reconstruction also shows that introduction into North America has led to further spread of HPAI to new regions during this outbreak, including South America (orange) and most recently, Antarctica (dark blue).*
+*This global phylogenetic reconstruction also shows that introduction into North America has led to further spread and intoruction of HPAI to new regions during this outbreak, including South America (orange) and most recently, Antarctica (dark blue).*

 #### These dynamics described above are clearly shown in the phylogenetic tree, and recapitulated in this map view.